CheeseLad/redbrick-webmaster-exam-2024/README.md

 ```
 The HTTP Authorization request header can be used to provide credentials that authenticate a user agent with a server, allowing access to a protected resource.

+Bearer Token: Allows a client to authenticate using a token.
+Basic Authentication: Allows a client to authenticate using a username and password.
 ```

 10. Describe HTTPS (HTTP Secure) communication and the main advantage over HTTP.

 ```
+HTTPS is HTTP with encryption and verification.

+The main advantage is HTTPS uses TLS (SSL) to encrypt normal HTTP requests and responses, and to digitally sign those requests and responses.
+As a result, HTTPS is far more secure than HTTP.
 ```

 11. How does browser caching work, and why is it important?